fChristenson/My-life-as-a-programmer/README.md

 ### Popular

+> What is task oriented programming?

+> Should I learn task oriented programming?

 > How to create a scaleable agile development framework?

 > The main challanges when scaling an agile development process